jenaye/Tipnturn-front/README.md

 # Tipnturn-front
-Angular 5 app to manage danse organization
+Angular 5 app to manage a dance studio

 # Contributing

 We encourage you to contribute to Tipnturn-front!
-Just fork projet, work on u're branch, and push it
+Just fork the project, work on ur branch, then push it

 # Donation